rodrigodifederico/FireBase-Camera-Streaming/README.md

 AppURL must contain your Firebase app URL + the node that will save the streaming data Interval is how long it must wait before sending the new frame ( 600ms default )

+The RECEPTOR folder contains a simple project that receives the streaming